Bekalah/CIRCUITUM99/Stone-Grimoire/codex_abyssiae_master.md

 - 72 angelic sigils alternating with 72 demonic seals.
 - 33 beads marking alchemical colors.
 - Central Monad Hieroglyphica fused with LuxCrux cross.
-- Spiral of Soyga cipher + syllables *Zi–Dar–Yen*.
+- Spiral of Soyga cipher + syllables *Zi-Dar-Yen*.
 - Inlaid with obsidian black, lapis blue, alchemical gold, Octarine shimmer.

 **Inscription:**
-*“In Codice Abyssiae, Angelus et Daemon concordant.”*
+*"In Codice Abyssiae, Angelus et Daemon concordant."*
 (*In the Codex of the Abyss, Angel and Demon are reconciled.*)

 **Functions:**